testedtim/new-cft-website/pages/home.md

 ---
+title: Home
+pageHeading: We harness technology, data, and design to tackle local issues and make Tucson a better place to live.
 summary: summary
 pageHeadStyle: large-default
 layout: layouts/home.njk
-sections: []
-permalink: /
-date: 2016-01-01T00:00:00.000Z
-title: Home
-pageHeading: We harness technology, data, and design to tackle local issues and make Tucson a better place to live.
+useDark: false
 cardGrid:
   - heading: Join the conversation
     summary: Sign up for our Slack workspace.
 We primarily use Slack for connecting